Mieridduryn: Taxonomy and research history

-The one specimen of this species was found in Castle Bank, and was described in 2022.
-Originally, the main studies on this site focused on the Sponge fossils, but later on more studies started to focus on the arthropod section of the fauna.
-The fossil was collected from a quarry in private land near Llandrindod Wells.
-The specific quarry is a part of the larger Gilwern Volcanic Formation, and the graptolites found dated the site to the Darriwilian of the Middle Ordovician.
+The one specimen confirmed to be of this species, the holotype found in Castle Bank, was described in 2022.
+Initially, the focus of studies on this site was on the fossils of sponges, but later studies started to focus on the preserved arthropod fauna.
+The fossil was collected from a quarry on private land near Llandrindod Wells; the specific quarry is a part of the larger Gilwern Volcanic Formation, and the graptolites found dated the site to the Darriwilian of the Middle Ordovician.